KickButtowski80/todo-vuex/README.md

 # todo

- simple todo app by using vuetify and vuex
+ simple todo app by using vue-router vuetify and vuex